 Pick up some all-natural brands of turkey, bison, and beef jerky for snacking during emergency situations.
 Jerky, a form of dried meat, has been used by primitive people throughout the world and is still a widely accepted means of preserving meat.
-You can purchase jerky in bulk and shipped to you directly.
+You can purchase jerky in bulk and have it shipped to you directly.

 Cheese is great for protein and fat.
 Storing it is easy, too.
-All you need is to triple dip the cheese in wax to make an airtight seal around it.
+All you need is to triple-dip the cheese in wax to make an airtight seal around it.
 You can then keep the cheese without refrigeration for many years.
 Even if mold forms, it will be on the surface.
 Just cut the mold away and enjoy.

 25. Powdered Milk

-Many people dislike the flavor of powdered milk, but when you don’t have access to neither dairy milk nor milk alternatives, the powdered stuff is going to taste like heaven.
+Many people dislike the flavor of powdered milk, but when you have access to neither dairy milk nor milk alternatives, the powdered stuff is going to taste like heaven.

 26. Peanut Butter

-Peanut butter and other nut butters are comforting, add a sense of normalcy, and go with just about anything, from oatmeal, to sandwiches, or even in ramen noodles.
+Peanut butter and other nut butters are comforting, add a sense of normalcy, and go with just about anything, from oatmeal to sandwiches or even in ramen noodles.
 If you have a grinder, you can buy nuts in bulk and make your own nut butters instead of storing them.
 However, most natural brands keep for a while.

 27. Energy Bars, Protein Bars, and Emergency Ration Bars (ERBs)

 Meal replacement bars, energy bars, protein bars, and emergency ration bars all have something in common.
-Regardless of the packaging, most of them have a glut of calories, nutrients, vitamins and minerals.
-While most brands have a relatively short shelf life if you go by the printed expiration date, most of the popular brands, like Clif Bars, Power Bars, and Pro Bars remain fine even after the two year mark.
+Regardless of the packaging, most of them have a glut of calories, nutrients, vitamins, and minerals.
+While most brands have a relatively short shelf life if you go by the printed expiration date, most of the popular brands, like Clif Bars, Power Bars, and Pro Bars, remain fine even after the two-year mark.

 28. Powdered Super Greens